RavindraArdhapure/ProcMon/README.md

 Platform : WindowsNT
 Hardware : Any
 RAM : 512mb
-Usage
+Usage:-

-Compile
+Compile:-
 g++ pefinal.cpp
 OR
 In IDE:-
 rebuild solution (alt+ctrl+f7)

-Execute
+Execute:-
 ./a.out
  OR
  In IDE:-
  run